A flame propagation model on a network with application to a blocking problem: Evolutive Hamilton-Jacobi equations on networks

-\begin{Remark} \eqref{H0}--\eqref{H3} are standard assumptions in the framework of viscosity solution theory.
-Assumption \eqref{H4} is the independence of $H$ of the parametrization of the arc: if we change the parametrization of $e_j$ incident to $x_i$ and we invert its orientation then also the derivative $\frac{d u_j}{d y } (y)$ for $y=\pi^{-1}_j(x_i)$ changes sign.
-By \eqref{H1}, the equation is called {\it geometric} and it is connected with front propagation (see \cite{Ba,Bass,so}), while \eqref{H2} implies in particular the coercivity of the Hamiltonian, i.e. $\lim_{|p|\to\infty} H(x,p)=+\infty$ for any $x\in\G$. \end{Remark} \begin{Example} An Hamiltonian satisfying the previous assumptions is given by
+\begin{Remark} By \eqref{H2} the equation is geometric and it is connected with front propagation (see \cite{Ba,Bass,so}).
+Assumption \eqref{H2} also implies the coercivity of the Hamiltonian, i.e. $\lim_{|p|\to\infty} H(x,p)=+\infty$ for any $x\in\G$.\\ A Hamiltonian satisfying the previous assumptions is given by